QuimBassa/Discrete-network-model/README.md

 All the information is in Spanish.

-The data considered is simualted based on public data.
+The data considered is simulated based on public data.

 ## Summary